DizzyduckAR/LoginBase/README.md

 Once setup is done Everything can be controlled from Firebase web Console.

 Stuff Needed To start:

   *Firebase account - https://firebase.google.com

   *Pc with python installed so we can build local env

   *App / Data you wanna lock with login system

+Install:

+Req
+Add this
+Copy this
+Do this...

+Integrate:
+Copy public api key and replace "API HERE"
+Push the Ready to go Cloud Functions (you can also change the data writing and push) Lock your firebase RealTime Database with No Read and Write allowed.

+Test:
+Signup user
+DB Write Gif